trivalsion/unix/config/gpu-drivers.md

-# Problems caused by the lack of GPU drivers on linux
+# Issues caused by the lack of GPU drivers on linux
 * Laggy/sturdy cursor movement
 * Laggy animations in different or all parts of the system
+* Weird screen effects, stuttering and tearing during actions such as reboot, logout, shudown...